Functional Requirements for AVS Products

 8.4.
 Your product SHALL support logout by the customer.

 8.5.
-You SHOULD include information on Alexa setup and use in your product's instructional materials.
+You SHOULD include information about Alexa setup and use in your product's instructional materials.

 These requirements are specific to products that use the Bluetooth interface: